How do I cite an e-book in MLA style?

 Note: This post relates to content in the eighth edition of the MLA Handbook.
 For up-to-date guidance, see the ninth edition of the MLA Handbook.

-An e-book—that is, a book that lacks a URL and that you use software to read on a personal device or computer—is considered a version according to the MLA Handbook’s template of core elements:
+Use the Version element to specify that the work you are citing is an e-book—that is, a book that lacks a URL and that you use software to read on a personal device or computer.

 When citing an e-book in your text, avoid using device-specific numbering systems.
-See section 3.3.3 of the handbook for suggestions on alternative ways to identify the parts of a work.
+See chapter 6 of the ninth edition of the MLA Handbook for an alternative way to identify the parts of an e-book.